hakwerk/labca/README.md

 ### Update

 When updates are available, this will be indicated on the Dashboard page (System Overview section).
-They can be installed from the Manage page where you can also manually check for available updates (but this is done regularly automatically).

-Updates can also be done from the Linux shell, on the server run this command as root to update the installation:
+They can be installed from the Linux shell, on the server run this command as root to update the installation:

 ```sh
 ~labca/labca/install